evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 In this tutorial, you will monitor a toy ML model using Evidently Cloud.

-It will take 1 minute to launch a demo dashboard and 10 minutes to complete the tutorial for a new dataset.
+It will take 1 minute to launch a demo dashboard and 10 minutes to complete the tutorial for a new dataset to learn the core workflows.
 You must have basic knowledge of Python to work with Evidently Cloud using the API.

+Want a simpler example on how to send the data?
+Check this [Evidently Cloud "Hello World"](quickstart-cloud.md)

 # Part 1.
 Demo dashboard